Skills derive from methodology through distillation

 The methodology→skill relationship has none of these properties.
 The input is markdown consumed by an LLM.
 The output is markdown consumed by an LLM.
 There is no phase change.
 What changes is the rhetorical mode — discursive, multi-perspective, argumentative reasoning becomes procedural, step-sequenced instruction — but the substance remains natural language processed by the same kind of reader.

-Methodology enforcement is stabilisation already maps the enforcement gradient (instruction → skill → hook → script) as a stabilisation spectrum.
+Methodology enforcement is constraining already maps the enforcement gradient (instruction → skill → hook → script) as a constraining spectrum.
 That note is about how reliably methodology is followed.
 This note is about a different question: what is the relationship between the methodology and the skill's content?

 Distillation fits